palakela/CODENAME/Manual.md

 -  compundName_species_behavior.tsv

-As you finish reading all the files, you can ask for another compound by writing "Y".
+These two files, as well as the network, can be found inside a specific directory named after the compound biggID: '.../CODENAME/outputs/compoundID'

-Instead, to stop the program write "N".
+As you finish reading all the files, you can either ask for another compound by writing "Y", or stop the program writing "N".